Categories

 Video: 4K 60p, 10-bit internal

-Best for: Starter-to-mid creators wanting updated specs
+Best for: Starter-to-mid creators who want the newer specs

 3. Canon EOS R50 — Best for Colour Science